On land that harbors eternity,

 [Japanese Guide]

-Great Mortuary Temple of Hatshepsut
+Grand Mortuary Temple of Queen Hatshepsut

 [Japanese Guide]